sofijasljusar/oop-project/README.md

 # Object-Oriented Programming Coursework

-This project was completed as the final project for the Object-Oriented Programming course, which I took during my second year of university.
+This coursework was completed as the final project for the Object-Oriented Programming course, which I took during my second year of university.

-## 📚 Project Overview
+## 📖 Project Overview

 The main objective was to apply the core OOP principles.
 In addition to the system logic, a demonstration page was developed to show how the project might look in the future.

+As a result, a solid foundation was created for the system, allowing for easy extensions.

-## 🚀 How to Run
+## 💻 How to Run

 1. **Clone the repository**
    ```bash